successible/cleanslate/README.md

 - `recipes`: Contains your recipes.
 See the [queries and mutations the app uses](https://github.com/successible/cleanslate/blob/main/src/graphql/recipe.ts).

 - `ingredients`: Contains your ingredients for recipes.
 See the [queries and mutations the app uses](https://github.com/successible/cleanslate/blob/main/src/graphql/ingredient.ts).

+- `profiles`: Contains your profile information.
+See the [queries and mutations the app uses](https://github.com/successible/cleanslate/blob/main/src/graphql/profile.ts).

 Here is an example of the `body` for a `query` that returns the `id` of every log with the unit `COUNT`.